May 15, 2020 | 02 min read

 In an emerging market like India, annual spending on groceries is a little over $300.
 Assuming weekly shopping trips, it means a paltry $6.25 per week.
 You do not need to have an MBA to realise why Direct2Consumers (D2C) in FMCG is not a viable distribution option.
 The logistics costs alone would kill a business model.
 It’s no wonder corpses of companies which tried to sell groceries online litter the Indian business landscape.
 But fret not, there is a solution, and we are making it work.

-India has approximately 15 million mom and pop kirana shops.
+India has approximately 15 million mom-and-pop kirana shops.
 That’s one shop, for 20 households!
-Now if you add up wallets of these 20 households, you suddenly get a weekly wallet of $125.
+Now if you add up the wallets of these 20 households, you suddenly get a weekly wallet of $125.
 Brands can work with that, can’t they?
-Now that unit economics is out of the way, let’s find how this solution works.
+Now that unit economics is out of the way, let’s find out how this solution works.
 The devil is in the details, my friend.

 Our heroes at the pop and mom stores are incredibly agile and fast adopters of technology, especially when it comes to making more profits.
 We have seen retailers adopt and download applications and use them effectively, even in the rural heartland of India.
 The retailer app, apart from aggregating consumer orders, allows retailers to digitise their everyday processes.
 They can create delivery schedules, communicate with consumers, e-invoice consumers, keep inventory at the store and most importantly connect with brand supply chains to order the stock they need for their shops.